 “Abstracting Nature-Let’s Get Started Finishing!”

-In this follow up class, we will focus on design and finishing our paintings.
+In this follow up three day online workshop sponsored by The Art Barn in Indiana we will focus on design and finishing our paintings.
 Starts are fun, although finishes can be more difficult.
 Pat has many starts and you will learn with her, as she discusses the possibilities for each of her many beginnings.

 You will see as Pat transforms her paintings using acrylic paints, adding more inks or watercolors to a start, or possibly end up cropping.
 Pat will be discussing design as she works and explain why she makes her decisions.
 In addition, value will be discussed, which is often the reason why a painting doesn’t work or get into a show.

 Pat will give you tips and rules to follow she uses through her many years of painting.
 This workshop will be intense and informative, but not boring!
 You will leave with renewed vigor and ideas to finishyour starts.
 The best way to learn is to have many sheets of paper and paint many starts.
 Practice is the most important.
 Pat has painted a thousand paintings to arrive where she is today.
 Join Pat as you cross the finish line, your signature on your paper!

 Pat firmly believes that with desire and hard work, you will succeed!
 Many students say they never work the same again!
 Looking forward to working with you!
 Let’s get started finishing!

 The workshop will be streamed on Zoom from The Art Barn in Indiana: